bfloman/QSS20-Final/README.md

 - The `load_eligible_population()` function automatically detects whether `acs_eligible_pop.csv` is multi-year (preferred) or single-year (fallback) format and handles both.
 - Regressions use `statsmodels` OLS with state and year dummy variables and clustered standard errors.
 The `linearmodels` package is not required.
 - The panel cache (`output/panel_cache.parquet`) speeds up repeated runs.
-It is invalidated automatically when source data changes, or manually by deleting it.
+Delete it to force a full rebuild from source files.
 - 133 state-month observations use `state_population.csv` as the denominator fallback (states with missing ACS coverage in a given year).
 These are flagged in the build log.

 ---